quake-mapping-community/smp/smp_readme.txt

 The fgd file is the same as the default included with TrenchBroom 2021.1 with added spawnflags for "trigger spawned" monsters and items.
 The source code is included.

+SPAWNFLAGS

+trigger spawn: Set this to spawn monsters and items.
+A targetname is required. spawn silently: Entities will spawn and respawn silently with no particles. respawn particles: When respawning, entities will display particles and make sound. suspended in air: Set this to suspend items in mid-air. (see KNOWN BUGS below)

+NEW KEY / VALUES

+gravity: Set this in the worldspawn entity for custom gravity across the entire map.
+100 is the gravity used in "Ziggurat Vertigo" (e1m8).
+800 is the default gravity in Quake.
+There is no need to set this to the default, leave it blank.

+wait: Items, artifacts, ammo, health and weapons will respawn.
+Set this to how many seconds you want between spawns.

+KNOWN ISSUES

+Items that are trigger spawned AND set above ground height will visably drop to the floor if the "suspended in air" flag is not set.
+To avoid this, make sure any items you want to trigger spawn are on the ground OR set the "suspended in air" flag to be safe.

 Quake Info Pools fixes:
 https://www.quake-info-pool.net/q1/qcfix.htm